High-order regularization dealing with ill-conditioned robot localization problems: New high-order regularization method

-As the approximation matrix inverse is used to approximate the inverse of $\left(A^T A\right)^{-1}$ in a regularization solution, the upper bound in Theorem \ref{Theorem_1} indicates that the approximation residual is bounded for the regularization solution, while the lower bound shows a calculable bias of the regularization solution.
-The bounds here also suggest that, for a regularization method, the difference between the approximate problem (\ref{TR_ap_problem_min}) and the original problem (\ref{problem_min_1}) is finite and can be calculated.
+As the approximation matrix inverse is used to approximate the inverse of $A^T A$ in a regularization solution, the upper bound in Theorem \ref{Theorem_1} indicates that the approximation residual is bounded for the regularization solution, while the lower bound shows a computable bias of the regularization solution.
+The bounds here also suggest that, for a regularization method, the difference between the approximate problem (\ref{TR_ap_problem_min}) and the original problem (\ref{problem_min_1}) is finite and computable.